cchaine/tdlist/README.md

 # tdlist

-Use your terminal to manage task within your project directory.
+Use your terminal to manage tasks within your project directory.

 `tdlist`was created by [Clément Chaine](https://github.com/cchaine).